jake-dog/puppet-resource_tree/README.md

 Legacy (pre-1.0.0) Support
 ==========================
-Prior to version 1.0.0, Resource Tree created Placeholder resources which were related to other objects in the tree.
+Prior to version 1.0.0, Resource Tree created `Placeholder` resources which were related to other objects in the tree.
 This strategy helped avoid the need to generate resource references from strings.
 Unfortunately this had the caveat of preventing users from referencing resources outside the tree which didn't have Placeholder resources.

 Resource Tree now has elaborate capabilities to generate native puppet resource references.
-During this transition, legacy relationship metaparameters `rt_requires` and `rt_notifies` were replaces with more conventional `require` and `notify`.
+During this transition, legacy relationship metaparameters `rt_requires` and `rt_notify` were replaces with more conventional `require` and `notify`.

 To ease migration from older versions of Resource Tree, the old relationship metaparameters are still supported, however NO Placeholders will be created.
 Furthermore users may choose to use either the old or new relationship metaparameters, but not both.
 In the event that both old and new relationship metaparameters are used, only the new ones will be honored.